ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 Here are the stand-out features:

 * It has a schema and some data types, unlike CSV (you can even have maps and lists!).
-* It's column-oriented.
-That means that on disk, it writes a bunch of _column_ values sequentiall rather than writing one row at a time.
-Among other things, this results in GREAT compression.
+* On disk, values are written in groups per _column_, rather than writing one row at a time.
+  This makes the data much easier to compress, and lets readers easily skip over data they don't need.
-* It has statistics which enable "predicate pushdown."
-Even though the files are columnar in nature, you can narrow which files and "row groups" have the data you need.
+* Statistics at several levels which enable "predicate pushdown."
+Even though the files are columnar in nature, you can narrow which files and "row groups" within each file have the data you need!

 Practically speaking, parquet lets you can distribute large datasets in _one or more_ files which will be significantly _smaller and faster to query_ than other familiar formats.

 ## Why you should care

-The value proposition is crystal clear for big data processing.
+The value proposition is clear for big data processing.
-If you're trying to get a record of all traffic accidents in California, or find the hottest restaurants in Paris based on a multi-terabyte dataset, it's an obvious win.
+If you're trying to get a record of all traffic accidents in California, or find the hottest restaurants in Paris based on a multi-terabyte dataset, parquet provides clear advantages.
-You can skip row groups within the parquet file or even whole files!
+You can skip row groups within the parquet file or even whole files to narrow your search!
-And since datasets can be split across files, you can keep adding to the dataset over time, parallelize work, and other nice things.
+And since datasets can be split across files, you can keep adding to the dataset over time, parallelize queries, and other nice things.

 But what if you're not doing these high-level analytical things?
-This wasn't immediately clear to me, but Parquet can serve these use cases too.
+It wasn't immediately clear to me, since it seemed like a lot of work compared to parsing a CSV.
+Especially since you need to "rotate" the data back into rows for the use cases I had in mind.
+(We'll revisit that later, but in short, it's not an issue.)

+Here are some reason's that Parquet is nice, even when your goal is to process all/most rows in a dataset:

 * You actually have a schema!
-This means less format shifting and validation!
+This means less format shifting and validation in your code.
 * Operating on row groups turns out to be pretty efficient, even when you're reading the whole dataset.
-  Combining batch reads with compression, your processing code will get faster.
+  Combining batch reads with compression, your processing code will usually get faster.
 * It's designed to be readable from object storage.
-  Huge dataset?
-Just select the _columns_ you need and read from object storage.
+  This means you can query massive datasets from your laptop.
+  And if you need all the rows but not all _columns_, Parquet readers are smart and will skip the data you don't need.

-The upshot of all this is that it generally gets both _easier_ and _faster_ to work with your data!
+The upshot of all this is that it generally gets both _easier_ and _faster_ to work with your data...
-I understood this intuitively for the "analytical" use case.
-But I couldn't fully appreciate it for my more typical use case (consuming whole datasets) until I had the right tools to leverage it.
+But first, you need the right tools to leverage it.
-That changed when I realized how I could leverage DuckDB.
+For me, DuckDB was one of the missing pieces of the puzzle.

 # DuckDB